Robaina/Pynteny/README.md

 ## Usage

-Pynteny currently contains two main subcommands:
+Pynteny currently contains these subcommands:

 * `pynteny search`: searches for synteny blocks in a set of ORFs using HMMER and outputs the results in a tabular format.
 Synteny blocks are specified by strings of ordered HMM names or gene IDs with the following format:
 $$\lt HMM_a \space n_{ab} \space \lt HMM_b \space n_{bc} \space \lt(HMM_{c1}|HMM_{c2}|HMM_{c3}),$$